brinthsanti/component-playground/README.md

 > Carousel

 > add track and handles div
-> Make all the childs of track as inline block
+> Make all the childs of track as inline block and box-sizing as border box
 > calculate the width of the track depending on the width of its children
 > Make the container overflow as hidden